w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-alternatives-style-guide.md

   * Recommended style of text alternatives
   * Resources
   * The style guide has requirements such as:
-     * Provide equivalent information
+    * Provide equivalent information.
-     * Write text on the image as it is
+    * Write text on the image as it is.
-     * Don't omit information provided by the image and so on.
+    * Don't omit information provided by the image.
 :::

 :::tests